ikoniqoz/nitrodocs/content/developers/tools/streams-api/core-field-types.md

 	</tr>
 	<tr>
 		<td>folder</td>
-		<td>Interfaces with the PyroCMS files module.
+		<td>Interfaces with the NitroCMS files module.
 Create an upload folder in the files module and select it here using the folder&#39;s id.</td>
 	</tr>
         <tr>
 		<td>allowed_types</td>